RomanJ55/Java-Sorting-Algo-Visualizer/README.md

  - learning Java by re-building my python project
  - using Swing for the GUI
  - exploring Interfaces and Enums
- - using Threading for the visualisations in real time
+ - using Threading for the visualisations
  - may not be optimal coded(and messy) since I'm still exploring Java and its libraries

-Supporting:
+Program supports:
+ - Soring Algorithms:
    - bubble sort
    - merge sort
    - heap sort
    - quick sort
    - insertion sort
+ - visualisation in real time
+ - uses custom objects(with a color and value) for the elements in the lists

  ![Start_screen](assets/001.jpg "Start_screen")